Konamiman/Nextor/.ai/PLAN.md

 ```
 ; +7 (1): Flags:
 ;         bit 0: 1 if the device is removable.
 ;         bit 1: 1 if the device is read only.
-A device that can dinamically
+A device that can dynamically
 ;                  be write protected or write enabled is not considered
 ;                  to be read-only.
 ;         bit 2: 1 if the device is a floppy disk drive.